 Students strengthen observational skills while conducting investigations on this all day redwood adventure.
-Students may focus on topics such as food chains, biodiversity, or redwood anatomy while exploring various plant and animal communities.
-This is typically a full day program that includes lunch on the trail.
+Students may focus on topics such as food chains, biodiversity, or redwood anatomy while exploring plant and animal communities.
+Typically a full day program with lunch on the trail.

 Students will explore our local watershed which includes a salmonid-bearing stream.
 They will carry out an investigation focused on determining the health of the watershed while learning about aquatic habitats, water chemistry, and benthic macro-invertebrates.
-Available as a half or full day program.
+Half or full day program.

 Be The Change

-Teacher Naturalists help students connect what they have learned to their home community.
-Typically, this program includes a short service project such as on-site habitat restoration, gardening, or trail-building.
-The program ends with a meaningful closure to the student’s experience at Westminster Woods.
-This is a final day closing program.
+Teacher Naturalists help students connect what they have learned back to their life at school.
+This program ends with a meaningful closure to the student’s experience at Westminster Woods.
+Final day closing program.

 Marine Ecology (off-site)

-Students will discover and enjoy the world-famous Sonoma County coastline.
-They will investigate marine communities by exploring topics such as estuary habitats, marine mammal ecology, and intertidal adaptations.
-We will visit one of our state beaches (Goat Rock Beach, Shell Beach, or North Salmon Creek Beach).
+Students will investigate marine communities by exploring estuary habitats, marine mammal ecology, or intertidal adaptations on the world-famous Sonoma County coastline (Goat Rock Beach, Shell Beach, or North Salmon Creek Beach).
 Tidepooling is available during low tides only.
 Please check ahead of time that your bus company is authorized to drive on Highway 1 or Goat Rock beach.

-A classic campfire program that blends educational and entertaining skits, songs and stories in our redwood amphitheater.
+This classic campfire program blends educational and entertaining skits, songs, and stories in our redwood amphitheater.
 When able, we combine schools to develop camp community and create a lively campfire atmosphere.
-Available as a Character Development program.

 Teacher Naturalists will guide students on an exploration of the forest at night.
-Students may gain comfort in the nocturnal world, learn about animal adaptations or marvel at the night sky.
-Available as a Character Development program.
+Students may gain comfort in the nocturnal world, learn about animal adaptations, or marvel at the night sky.

-Biomimicry supports NGSS by allowing students to explore “Structure and Function”.
-Students work in small groups to create new products and technologies based on designs inspired by nature.
+Biomimicry supports NGSS by welcoming students to explore structure and function.
+In small groups, students create new products and technologies based on designs inspired by nature.
 This program concludes with students presenting their product ideas through creative performance.